The King of Spain’s Kili-Madness!

-The Benevolent Fund sits at the heart of the PCA and the charity is committed to helping current and former players and their dependants in times of hardship and upheaval, or to readjust to the world beyond the game.
+Raising money for the Fund is a crucial part of the PCA’s commitment to helping current and former players and their dependants in times of hardship and upheaval, or to readjust to a life beyond the game.

 BENEFICIARIES SUPPORTING THE PCA BENEVOLENT FUND IN 2014